cliffbueno/Manuscripts/README.md

 # Manuscripts
-Papers and their datasets and analyses
+First author peer-reviewed manuscripts and their datasets and analyses